tylerlrhodes/blog2/content/posts/emacs-notes.md

 ### Windows & Frames

-*C-x o* : switch to another window
+Switch to another window: *C-x o*

-*C-x 5 o* : switch to the window on other frame
+Switch to the window on other frame: *C-x 5 o*

-*C-x 5 2* : create a new frame
+Create a new frame: *C-x 5 2*

-*C-x 5 0* : delete the frame
+Delete the frame: *C-x 5 0*

-*C-x 3* : create a new window on the right
+Create a new window on the right: *C-x 3*

-*C-x 2* : create a new window below
+Create a new window below: *C-x 2*

-*C-x 0* : close current window
+Close the current window: *C-x 0*

 ### Motion